ugexe/zef/README.md

     ::($hash<module>).new(|($hash<options>)

-=over 4

-=item * B<short-name> - This adds an enable and disable flag by the same name to the CLI (e.g. C<--p6c> and C<--/p6c>) and is used when referencing which object took some action.
+- **short-name** - This adds an enable and disable flag by the same name to the CLI (e.g. `--p6c` and `--/p6c`) and is used when referencing which object took some action.

-=item * B<enabled> - Set to 0 to skip over the object during consideration (it will never be loaded).
+- **enabled** - Set to 0 to skip over the object during consideration (it will never be loaded).
 If omitted or if the value is non 0 then it will be enabled for use.

-=item * B<module> - The name of the class to instantiate.
-While it doesn't technically have to be a module it I<does> need to be a known namespace to C<require>.
+- **module** - The name of the class to instantiate.
+While it doesn't technically have to be a module it _does_ need to be a known namespace to `require`.

-=item * B<options> - These are passed to the objects C<new> method and may not be consistent between modules as they are free to implement their own requirements.
+- **options** - These are passed to the objects `new` method and may not be consistent between modules as they are free to implement their own requirements.

-=back

-See the configuration file in L<resources/config.json|https://github.com/ugexe/zef/blob/master/resources/config.json> for a little more information on how plugins are invoked.
+See the configuration file in [resources/config.json](https://github.com/ugexe/zef/blob/master/resources/config.json) for a little more information on how plugins are invoked.

-You can see debug output related to chosing and loading plugins by setting the env variable B<ZEF_PLUGIN_DEBUG=1>
+You can see debug output related to chosing and loading plugins by setting the env variable **ZEF\_PLUGIN\_DEBUG=1**

-=head1 FAQ
+# FAQ

-=head3 CPAN?
+### CPAN?

 CPAN is now used as a default (alongside the familiar p6c "ecosystem").

     # Explicitly enable cpan (now defaults to the same as `zef search zef`)
     $ zef --cpan search Inline::Perl5

-=head3 Proxy support?
+### Proxy support?

 All the default fetching plugins have proxy support, but you'll need to refer to the backend program's (wget, curl, git, etc) docs.
-You may need to set an I<ENV> variable, or you may need to add a command line option for that specific plugin in I<resources/config.json>
+You may need to set an _ENV_ variable, or you may need to add a command line option for that specific plugin in _resources/config.json_

-=head3 Custom installation locations?
+### Custom installation locations?

-Pass a path to the I<-to> / I<--install-to> option and prefix the path with C<inst#> (unless you know what you're doing)
+Pass a path to the _-to_ / _--install-to_ option and prefix the path with `inst#` (unless you know what you're doing)

     $ zef -to="inst#/home/perl6/custom" install Text::Table::Simple
     ===> Searching for: Text::Table::Simple